openlexington/treatment-directory/README.md

 # How to sustain a treatment directory?

+Grant might let a treatment directory be created and put online, but when the grant runs out, no one updates the information.
+Services don't exist anymore, phone numbers can change, etc.

 ## Define the user and the problem

 People in need (clients) and social workers, nurses, etc. that can help them.
 Sometimes the people in need don't have the access themselves to get the things they need, so social workers and nurses are good targets because they'll have access to computer, Internet, etc. and can use that information to help others.